gyulanemeth/mongoose-crudl/README.md

   console.log(response.status) // the HTTP status code of the operation: 200 console.log(response.result) // the entry you removed

-  deleteMany(ExampleModel, { ref: response.result.ref }) // you probably don't want to await for the results, since the main entry is already removed.
+  deleteMany(ExampleModel2, { ref: response.result.ref }) // you probably don't want to await for the results, since the main entry is already removed.
 } catch (e) {
   console.log(e)
 }